 a) During petition or prayer, where they wrap themselves in tallit gadol or “big tallit,” which has remained as before since antiquated times

-b) They wear small poncho called the tzitzit, the tallit katan or the small tallit, or the arba kanfot (four corners).
+b) They wear a small poncho called the Tzitzit, the tallit katan or the small tallit, or the arba kanfot (four corners).
 For many of them, this fits conveniently under a shirt.

-The fringes joined to tallit of either estimate are referred to as tzitzit.
-They are quite often made of fine white wool and should be revolved with the holy intention that they are utilized for the mitzvah.
+The fringes joined to the tallit of either estimate are referred to as Tzitzit.
+They are often made of fine white Wool and should be revolved with the holy intention of being utilized for the Mitzvah.
 So if you have to replace the snapped thread, ensure that you buy exceptional Tzitzis treads.

-On every corner, 4 threads are being threaded through an opening or hole and then looped over.
-There are therefore eight strings that hang down.
+On every corner, four threads are being threaded through an opening or hole and then looped over.
+There are, therefore, eight strings that hang down.
 A progression of two-fold coils and knots eventually join the very first few inches of every corner’s tassel to a single cord.
-Then, the remainders of the 8 threads are free to hang down simply.
+Then, the remainders of the eight threads are free to hang down simply.

 What Do Tzitzit Mean?

-The 8 strings and the five knots are the physical representation of Torah’s 613 mitzvahs.
-It significantly works this way: Every letter in the Hebrew alphabet has corresponding numerical value or gematria.
-The numerical estimations of those 5 letters which include Hebrew word tzitzit adding up to around 600.
-Add then the 8 strings, and 5 knots of every tassel and the sum is 613.
+The eight strings and the five knots are the physical representation of the Torah’s 613 mitzvahs.
+It significantly works this way: Every letter in the Hebrew alphabet has a corresponding numerical value or gematria.
+The numerical estimations of those five letters include the Hebrew word tzitzit adding up to around 600.
+Add then the eight strings and 5 knots of every tassel, and the sum is 613.

 Tzitzit for Women

-In the rabbinic law, tzizit is well-thought-out as a positive and time-dependent as the Torah has mentioned seeing a person ’s tzitzit, and one couldn’t see them in the darkness of the night, but instead just in daytime.
-Generally, ladies are not required to carry out positive and time-dependent commandments but rather might perform them in case they decide to.
-In this manner, numerous Rishonim allowed ladies to wear the Tzitzis including Ra’ah, Isaac ibn Ghiyyat, Baal HaMaor, Rambam, Rashi, Rabbeinu Tam, Raaviyah and Rashba.
-The Shulchan Aruch likewise rules that ladies may wear pieces of clothing with tzitzit.
+In the rabbinic law, tzizit is well-thought-out as a positive and time-dependent as the Torah has mentioned seeing a person’s Tzitzit, and one couldn’t see them in the darkness of the night instead just in daytime.
+Generally, ladies are not required to carry out positive and time-dependent commandments but rather might perform them if they decide to.
+In this manner, numerous Rishonim allowed ladies to wear the Tzitzis, including Ra’ah, Isaac ibn Ghiyyat, Baal HaMaor, Rambam, Rashi, Rabbeinu Tam, Raaviyah, and Rashba.
+The Shulchan Aruch likewise rules that ladies may wear pieces of clothing with Tzitzit.
 Opinions vary whether ladies might make blessings in such discretionary commandments.
-In general, the Ashkenazi women make the blessings, and the Sephardic women don’t.
+The Ashkenazi women generally make the blessings, and the Sephardic women don’t.

-Other Rishonim at the same time hold that ladies ought not to wear tzitzit for different reasons.
+Other Rishonim, at the same time, hold that ladies ought not to wear Tzitzit for different reasons.
 Rema states that while ladies are permitted to wear a tallit, doing such will appear like being arrogant (youhara).
-The Targum Yonatan Ben Uzieland Maharil and the see clothing with tzitzit as a piece of clothing for males and along these lines prohibited to ladies as cross-dressing.
+The Targum Yonatan Ben Uzieland Maharil and the see clothing with Tzitzit as a piece of clothing for males and prohibited to ladies as cross-dressing.
 Some different sources mention concern for the shaatnez of the carrying on Shabbat.

-Most modern authorities restrict the wearing of tallit by women, although Moshe Feinstein, Eliezer Melamed, and Joseph Soloveitchik favor ladies wearing Tallit Katan in privately provided that their motivations are for the sake of God over the motivations triggered by certain external movements like feminism And not according to the values of Judaism.
+Most modern authorities restrict the wearing of tallit by women.
+However, Moshe Feinstein, Eliezer Melamed, and Joseph Soloveitchik favor ladies wearing Tallit Katan privately, provided that their motivations are for the sake of God over the motivations triggered by certain external movements like feminism And not according to the values of Judaism.

 The Strings and the Process of Putting the Tzitzit on the Garment

-On every corner, four strings are circled through the hole, and wrap down on the two sides, giving the presence of eight tassels for every corner.
+On every corner, four strings are circled through the hole and wrapped down on the two sides, giving the presence of eight tassels for every corner.
 The upper 1/3 of tassels is a progression of five two-fold knots, isolated one from another with four windings sets.
 Underneath the bottom knot, the remaining 2/3 of every string hangs loosely.
-Each segment of windings and knots ought to around one inch or 2.5 cm. for a sum of 4 inches of windings and knots and 8 inches of free-hanging strings.
+Each segment of windings and knots ought to be around one inch or 2.5 cm. for 4 inches of windings and knots and 8 inches of free-hanging strings.

 The hole in every corner must be around 2 inches from the edge to fulfill the biblical necessity that it should be on the corner of the garments.
 In the case of corner tears, it is usually repaired.

-The strings should either be made from wool or from similar materials from which garments are made.
-Every string really comprises of two threads turned together and should be spun particularly for Tzitzis.
+The strings should either be made from Wool or from similar materials from which garments are made.
+Every string comprises two threads turned together and should be spun, particularly for Tzitzis.
 Therefore, one should purchase Tzitzit that convey appropriate rabbinic supervision.

-Once you have bought the strings, it is not so hard to attach them all by yourself.
+Once you have bought the strings, attaching them all by yourself is not so hard.
 It is meaningful and fun.
-The right processes of putting Tzitit in the garment are as follows:
+The right processes for putting Tzitit in the garment are as follows:

-Utilize 4 strings, one that is longer in order to wrap around the other effectively
+Utilize four strings, one that is longer to wrap around the other effectively

 Tie the 4-ends together to make sure that every string will be with one end on every side

-You then need to insert strings to the hole
+You then need to insert strings into the hole

 Tie the double knot

-The longer string should be wind around others about 7 times
+The longer string should be winded around others about seven times

-Tie the double knot and then wind a longer string around the others 8 times
+Tie the double knot and then wind a longer string around the others eight times

 Tie the double knot and then wind a longer string around the others 11 times